Jianglin954/Awesome-papers-in-the-fileds-of-CV-ML-PR-DM/README.md

 ### Pruning

 1. **The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks.** *Jonathan Frankle et al,  ICLR 2019.*  [[PDF]](https://arxiv.org/pdf/1803.03635.pdf) [[Author]](http://www.jfrankle.com/)
-Notes: This paper proposes the **Lottery Ticket Hypothesis**: A randomly-initialized, dense neural network contains a subnetwork that is initialized such that—when trained in isolation—it can match the test accuracy of the original network after training for at most the same number of iterations.
+Notes: This paper proposes the **Lottery Ticket Hypothesis (LTH)**: A randomly-initialized, dense neural network contains a subnetwork that is initialized such that—when trained in isolation—it can match the test accuracy of the original network after training for at most the same number of iterations.

+1. **The Lottery Tickets Hypothesis for Supervised and Self-supervised Pre-training in Computer Vision Models.** *Tianlong Chen et al, CVPR 2021.*  [[PDF]](https://openaccess.thecvf.com/content/CVPR2021/papers/Chen_The_Lottery_Tickets_Hypothesis_for_Supervised_and_Self-Supervised_Pre-Training_in_CVPR_2021_paper.pdf) [[Author]](https://tianlong-chen.github.io/about/)

 1. **Dual Lottery Ticket Hypothesis.** *Yue Bai et al,  ICLR 2022.*  [[PDF]](https://openreview.net/pdf?id=fOsN52jn25l) [[Author]](https://yueb17.github.io/)
 Notes: This paper proposes the **Dual Lottery Ticket Hypothesis**:  A randomly selected subnetwork from a randomly initialized dense network can be transformed into a trainable condition, where the transformed subnetwork can be trained in isolation and achieve better at least comparable performance to LTH and other strong baselines.

 <a name="knowDistil" />